Home · Information · History of Club · Safety and Experience · Local Diving · Dive Trips · Social Events · Dive Calendar - PDF 06 September 2010 17:32

 On Saturday 15 April a Rock and Roll night was held.
 This was organised by Carol Scrimshaw and was very successful.

 At the end of June there were 107 members and $4513.33 in the bank.
-This is the highest number of members to date.

 On 2 July the Club dived the wreck of the SS Duckenfield, the location of which was only revealed on 24 May 1989.